Scalable Bayesian transport maps for high-dimensional non-Gaussian spatial fields: Conditional near-Gaussianity for quasiquadratic loglikelihoods

-The Poincar{\'e} inequality implies that conditional on averages over domains of diameter $\ell$, perturbations of $u$ with $L^2$-norm $\delta$ will necessarily lead to perturbations of $\nabla u$ with $L^2$-norm $\delta / \ell$.
+This means that conditional on averages over domains of diameter $\ell$, perturbations of $u$ with $L^2$-norm $\delta$ will necessarily lead to perturbations of $\nabla u$ with $L^2$-norm $\delta / \ell$.
 As $\ell$ decreases, the quadratic leading-order term thus becomes the dominant contribution to the loglikelihood.
 Accordingly, the conditional distribution becomes increasingly Gaussian.
 (To control the contribution of the nonlinearity, we need to bound the $L^4$ norm, as well as the $L^2$ norm.
 For $d \leq 3$, Ladyzhenskaya's inequality allows us to bound the $L^4$ norm in terms of the $L^2$ norm, using the fact that the Sobolev norm $H^1$ norm of $u$ is small, with high probability.)

 The Cahn-Hilliard process is too rough for point-wise measurements to be defined, which is why we have used the conditioning on averages of scale $\ell \approx \ell^k$ as a substitute for conditioning on the first $k$ elements in the maximin ordering introduced in Section~\ref{sec:maximin}.
-If the order $s$ of the elliptic PDE is larger than the spatial dimension $d$, and thus pointwise measurements are well-defined, estimates similar to \citet[][Lemma 1 and Theorem 1]{madych1985estimate} can be used instead of the Poincar{\'e} inequality to obtain similar results when conditioning on subsampled data.
-(See \citet{owhadi2017universal,Schafer2017} for examples in the Gaussian case).
+If the order $r$ of the elliptic PDE is larger than the spatial dimension $d$, and thus pointwise measurements are well-defined, estimates similar to \citet[][Lemma 1 and Theorem 1]{madych1985estimate} can be used instead of the Poincar{\'e} inequality to obtain similar results when conditioning on subsampled data.
+(See \citealp{owhadi2017universal,Schafer2017} for examples in the Gaussian case.)